Sherem/lissajous-new/README.md

 This project visualizes Lissajous curves using HTML, CSS, and JavaScript.
 The curves are drawn on a canvas element and can be customized using various controls.

+## Pages

+The result can be viewed on GitHub Pages: [Lissajous Curves](https://sherem.github.io/lissajous-new/)

 ## Files

 - [`src/liss-start.html`](src/liss-start.html): The initial version of the Lissajous curves visualization.